jopamo/wget/docs/http-transaction.md

 # HTTP Transaction State Machine (`http_transaction`)

+**Status Note**: This component is **partially implemented** but still uses synchronous I/O. The current `http-transaction.c` exists but follows traditional blocking patterns.

 **Goal:** Manage the lifecycle of a single HTTP request and response, fully asynchronously.
 Each transaction handles one HTTP exchange: send request, read status, headers, body, and either succeed or fail.

 ## Transaction States